MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

 ![TTD recording popup showing stop and debug as well as cancel options](images/ttd-recording-pop-up.png)

-When the recording dialog box is being displayed you can:
+5. When the recording dialog box is being displayed you can:

 - Stop tracing and debug your program.
 - Cancel the tracing.
-This option does
+This option does not TBD.

-As you can see the trace is loaded automatically.
-And this is the case if your program crashes as well.

-When the application terminates, the trace file will be closed and written out to disk.

     Here is where you work to cause the activity that you wish to analyze to occur.
 You may open a problematic file or click on a specific button in the app to cause the event of interest to occur.

+    TBD - Need to test focus of UI and console apps to better clarify the intended experience.

     Using breakpoints is a common approach to pause code execution at the event of interest.

-Once complete, close your app or hit “Stop and debug” – This will kill your process.
+6. Once complete, close your app or hit “Stop and debug” – This will kill your process.

-5. When the trace file is closed, indexing will happen automatically as shown in the output below.
+7. When the application terminates, the trace file will be closed and written out to disk.
+This is the case if your program crashes as well.

 ```
 Time Travel Position: 6D1:0